 Marigolds are also used for natural dying, and can be used fresh or dried in this process.

-Marigolds are inedible and should NEVER be ingested.
-Marigolds should NOT be used in body care products, as they can irritate the skin and cause rashes.
+Marigolds are inedible and should not be ingested.
+Marigolds aren’t normally used in body care products, as they can irritate the skin and cause rashes.

 (Tagetes lucida is distinctly different from other marigolds in uses and properties, but as the author has no experience with this plant whatsoever, she will refrain from going into detail until she gets a chance to grow, experiment, and research this plant further. )